Comparisons11 min read

 Pricing & Value

-Winner: HostGator on long-term cost.
+Winner: HostGator on cost over time.

 Customer Support